junioreif/OpenMiChroM/README.rst

 Overview
 ========

 `OpenMiChroM <https://www.sciencedirect.com/science/article/pii/S0022283620306185>`_ is a Python library for performing chromatin dynamics simulations and analyses.
 OpenMiChroM uses the `OpenMM <http://openmm.org/>`_ Python API employing the `MiChroM (Minimal Chromatin Model) <https://www.pnas.org/content/113/43/12168>`_ energy function.
 The chromatin dynamics simulations generate an ensemble of 3D chromosomal structures that are consistent with experimental Hi-C maps.
-OpenMiChroM also allows simulations of a single or multiple chromosome chain using High-Performance Computing in different platforms (GPUs and CPUs).
-It is a highly flexible framework that can be extended for chromatin modeling and simulations of different species across the tree of life, as well as more general cases of biomolecule simulations.
+OpenMiChroM also allows simulations of a single or multiple chromosome chains using high-performance computing on different platforms (GPUs and CPUs).
+It is a highly flexible framework that can be extended for chromatin modeling and simulations across different species and for general biomolecular simulations.

 .. image:: https://raw.githubusercontent.com/junioreif/OpenMiChroM/main/docs/source/images/OpenMiChroM_intro_small.jpg
    :align: center
    :height: 300px

-The chromatin dynamics simulations can be performed for different human cell lines, cell phases (interphase to metaphase), and different organisms from  `DNAzoo <https://www.dnazoo.org/>`_.
+The chromatin dynamics simulations can be performed for different human cell lines, cell phases (interphase to metaphase), and various organisms from `DNAzoo <https://www.dnazoo.org/>`_.
 Chromatin subcompartment annotations are available at the `NDB (Nucleome Data Bank) <https://ndb.rice.edu/>`_.
-OpenMiChroM package receives the chromatin sequence of compartments and subcompartments as input to create and simulate a chromosome polymer model.
-Examples of running the simulations and generating the *in silico* Hi-C maps can be found `here <https://open-michrom.readthedocs.io/en/latest/Tutorials/Tutorial_Single_Chromosome.html>`_
+The OpenMiChroM package accepts the chromatin sequence of compartments and subcompartments as input to create and simulate a chromosome polymer model.
+Examples of running the simulations and generating *in silico* Hi-C maps can be found `here <https://open-michrom.readthedocs.io/en/latest/Tutorials/Tutorial_Single_Chromosome.html>`_.

 .. image:: https://raw.githubusercontent.com/junioreif/OpenMiChroM/main/docs/source/images/A549_NDB.jpg
    :align: center